How the Predator UAV Works

 32. Nose Camera Assembly

-In the next sections, we'll see how this unassuming aircraft can use its special features to tilt the balance of combat.
+In the next sections, we'll see how this unassuming aircraft used its special features to tilt the balance of combat.

 Advertisement